 After completing these set up steps, we’ll be ready to start developing with the UMA system locally.

+Clone the UMA repo.
 Start in the top-level directory in this repository,

 Install the latest stable version of nodejs and ensure that npm is installed along with it.